 For example, you might offer your hand so they’ll instinctively reach out and take it.
 That allows you to provide gentle, calming pressure in their palm while you stroke their arm and soothingly say “I think it’s time for a snack.
 Let’s get some [a food they like].”
 After eating the snack, suggest an activity you know they enjoy.

 Another example is if someone is yelling that they’re trapped and need to get out.
-You might say “Oh no, that’s not good.
+You might say, “I can understand why you’re upset.
 Let’s get out of here right now.
-We just need to get your jacket.”
+We need to get your jacket.”
 While you both go to collect their jacket, stop and look out the window at a bird or squirrel, get a snack, or visit the toilet.
-After that distraction, work on redirecting them to an activity they’ll enjoy or if possible, take them outside for a breath of fresh air and change of scenery.
+After that distraction, redirect them to an activity they’ll enjoy or, if possible, take them outside for a breath of fresh air and a change of scenery.

 Comforting activity suggestions:

-• Invite them to “help” you with household tasks to give a sense of purpose.
-Simple, repetitive tasks are calming and make it easy for them to be successful.
+- Invite them to “help” you with household tasks to give a sense of purpose.
+Simple, repetitive tasks are calming and help them succeed.
 Examples include: folding hand towels, sorting coins, or “organizing” the kitchen junk drawer.

-1. Ask their doctor to review all their medications
+1. Ask the doctor to review all medications

-Ask their doctor or pharmacist to review their full list of prescription medications, vitamins, over-the-counter medications, and supplements.
+Ask their doctor or pharmacist to review their complete list of prescription medications, vitamins, over-the-counter medications, and supplements.

-Pain that isn’t well managed can cause someone with dementia to frequently scream or cry.
+Pain that isn’t well managed can cause someone with dementia to scream or cry frequently.
 Talk with their doctor to find out if their current pain management treatment needs adjustment.

 Be especially mindful if someone is still recovering from surgery (seniors can take much longer to heal) or if they have a chronic condition like arthritis that causes pain.